Implement interactive authentication with MSAL.NET

 -

-Add the following code to the .env file.
+Open the .env file and add the following code.
 Replace YOUR_CLIENT_ID, and YOUR_TENANT_ID with the values you recorded earlier.

 CLIENT_ID="YOUR_CLIENT_ID" TENANT_ID="YOUR_TENANT_ID"